New results on graph matching from degree preserving growth: Introduction

-However, the potentially and forcibly $f$-factor problems are not well-understood.
-The forcibly 1-factor graphic problem has been solved for a long time, see \cite{bondy_method_1976}.
-J.\ Petersen in 1891 proved that every even-degree regular graph contains a 2-factor, and thus such degree sequences are forcibly 2-factor graphic (see~\cite[Theorem 6.2.13]{west_combinatorial_2020}).
-In 2012 Bauer, Broersma \emph{et al.} proved a necessary and sufficient condition for degree sequences to be forcibly 2-factor graphic (see~\cite{bauer_degree_2012}).
+However, the potentially and forcibly $f$-factor problems in general are not well-understood.
+The forcibly 1-factor graphic problem has been solved for a long time (see Bondy and Chv\'atal, \cite{bondy_method_1976}).
+Furthermore, J.\ Petersen proved in 1891 that every even-degree regular graph contains a 2-factor, and thus such degree sequences are forcibly 2-factor graphic (see~\cite{petersen}).
+In 2012 Bauer, Broersma, van den Heuvel, Kahl and Schmeichel proved a necessary and sufficient condition for degree sequences to be forcibly 2-factor graphic (see~\cite{bauer_degree_2012}).
 However, the conditions are very complex.

-The potentially $f$-factor problems, in general, are not well studied, including the $(0,1)$-factor problems.
+As we already mentioned, the $(0,1)$-factor problem is not well studied.
 In this paper we provide novel results on both the potentially and forcibly $(0,1)$-factor problems.